 Items - Late Game

-You won't get your full build in most games, either because one team surrenders or beats the other team quickly enough that you won't have time to get all your items.
+You will find yourself getting a full build more often than you think because of the insane amount of gold you get from the Ancient Coin line.
+Even so, you won't get your full build every game, either because one team surrenders or beats the other team quickly enough that you won't have time to get all your items.
 That's fine.
 The four items you got above is enough.
 But in the cases where it does go on, here's a guideline for what to get next.

-This is the item you build after Randuin's if you just need much more physical tankiness.
+This is the common fifth item you build after Randuin's if you just need much more physical tankiness.
 The CDR of Frozen Heart is nice, but the slow from Randuin's is too good to pass up, so I never recomend building Frozen Heart first.
 NOTE: Frozen Heart doesn't stack.
 If someone else on your team has one, consider building Thornmail instead.
-Details follow in the "Situational Items" section, under "Thornmail".
+Details follow in the "Situational Items" section.
+Also note that you will surpass your CDR limit with the 6th item I have below.
+Once this happens, replace Ionian Boots of Lucidity with something else, preferably Mercury's Treads or Boots of Swiftness.
+Details about both of those are below in "Situational Items" as well.

 Let's say you're doing fine tanking.
 You don't need any of the above mentioned items.
 But maybe some of your teammates are a bit squsihy.
-Help them out by getting this.
-Please note, however, that Aegis of the Legion does not stack to people without it.
-If someone else on your team has one, do not build it!
+Help them out by getting this as your fifth item.
+Otherwise, it's safe to save it for last, though Ruby Sightstone is ok to put off for dead last as well.
+Please note, however, that Locket of the Iron Solari's passive does not stack to people without it.
+If someone else on your team has one, do not build it, and consider Banshee's Veil or Abyssal Scepter instead.

-Below is a list of items you will rarely want to build, but should always keep in mind.
+Below is a list of items you will sometimes want to build, and should always keep in mind.
 Each game is unique, and you must always be prepared for anything.
 Knowing what to build in the right situation could be the difference between a win and a loss.

 Here it is, the dreaded Warmog's.
+This build has enough health as is.
 This is generally NOT a good item for a tank.
 Tanks need to be able to stay in a fight and withstand a lot of damage.
 This is possible by building more armor and resist, not by building health.
-Health regen and heals also help you stay alive, but they don't do a whole lot of you don't have armor and resist.
+Health regen and heals also help you stay alive, but they don't do a whole lot if you don't have armor and resist.
 Everything they heal you will be gone as fast as you got it.
 Now especially considering how your ultimate makes you get hurt even less from damage, you can see why if for any champion, Warmog's is especially bad for Alistar.
 Ok, but this section isn't about what not to build...it's about what TO build.
 So when do you build Warmog's?
 Build Warmog's ONLY when one of their true damage champions has so much damage, that it tears right through your health.
 Health counters true damage.
 If you die, and look at the death recap and it says "True damage 40%"...you have a problem, and an excuse to buy a Warmog's.
-If true damage is a problem, but not THAT big of a problem, simply build Frozen Mallet instead.
+Champions with true damage include: Darius, Olaf, Vayne, and Cho'Gath.

 If one of your AD carries is face-rolling them so hard that your tankiness doesn't even matter, go ahead and get Zeke's Herald.
 Typically, this will be when the AD carry is tanking all the damage AND killing everyone.
 A hyper-carry, if you will.
 Usually in these circumstances they will just surrender immediately but if the game progresses, this is probably your best build choice.

-Similar to Zeke's Herald, this is a good item to build when you have a hyper-fed AP carry.
+Similar to Zeke's Harbinger, this is a good item to build when you have a hyper-fed AP carry.
 If your tankiness doesn't matter much (or you're plenty tanky) and you want your AP carry to deal that extra punch (and maybe you can as well) then this is the best item for you.
+It's also not a bad item to get if somebody else on your team already has Locket of the Iron Solari, but you want more resistance.

 If someone tends to start team fights by making you useless (Silence, Stun, etc., and then engage the rest of your team) you might consider getting this.
-Generally I think it's a bad item for any tank but if you think you could make it work, go for it.
+It's also not a bad choice to get if somebody else on your team has Locket of the Iron Solari, and you need resistance.

 Please don't downvote me becaue I'm new to Mobafire.
 This is my first guide, and I want people to judge the guide -- not me.
 Please give me constructive criticsm.
 I want more than just "your guide sucks".
 I can and will change anything, and I'll give credit where it's due if applicable.